platform-experience/K18-LAB0261/guidebook.md

 6. Back in Studio, open the **Idea Portal** record again (under **Service Portal** ► **Service Portals**).
 7. As the **Homepage**, select `idea_home` and press **Save**.

-# Lab 3: Banner Widget
+# Exercise 3: Banner Widget
 ## Goal
-In this lab we will learn how to create widgets that are customizable.
+In this exercise we will learn how to create widgets that are customizable.

 ## Banner Widget
 1. For convenience, we have included the **Idea Banner** widget on your instance, but it's empty.
 Find this widget in Studio, and open it.